sbhamidi18/Order_matching/README.md

 **Author**: Sandhya Sirisha Bhamidipati

+ This project is for a trading system that acts as a smart middleman, smoothly handling both buy and sell orders in financial markets.
+It cleverly matches orders to ensure quick and accurate trades, making trading easier and more efficient for everyone involved.

 **Order**: Handles requests to buy or sell financial instruments, storing essential details like quantity, price, and order type for smooth execution in trading systems.

 **OrderBook**: Organizes buy and sell orders based on price levels, facilitating efficient order matching and execution to maintain market liquidity and optimize trading strategies.